alifa2try/Malicious-Python-3-Programming-for-Ethical-Hackers/README.md

 ## Disclaimer

-The use of this tool is your responsability.
-I hereby disclaim any responsibility for actions taken with this tool.
+The use of these tools is your responsability.
+I hereby disclaim any responsibility for actions taken with these tools.